att-circ-contrl/wlBurst_v2_demo/README.md

 Scripts that are used for the demo.
 * `development` --
 Scripts that are not intended to be part of the demo.
+* `slides` --
+Slide deck for the 2024 demo presentation.

 _(This is the end of the file.)_